📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Whichever side you choose, just make sure you were the one who chose it. ⚔️

 Still, I’m only 18.
 I might be wrong.
-Who cares?
-Most likely no one’s reading this anyway.
+Who cares? no one’s reading this anyway.

 So I get to blog as much as I want. 💻😌

-Now if you will excuse me, i have got a holloywood action movie on netflix to watch.
+Now if you will excuse me, i have got a hollywood action movie on netflix to watch.

 — Chaos Samuel